 - Betty Crocker Gluten-Free Devil's Food cake mix contains 260 calories prepared as directed (1/10th package, 43 grams), plus 12 grams fat, 36 grams carbs and 1 gram of fiber.

-- Meanwhile, Betty Crocker Supermoist Devil's Food cake mix contains 280 calories prepared as directed (1/10th package, 43 grams), plus 14 grams fat, 35 grams carbs and 1 gram of fiber.
+- Meanwhile, Betty Crocker Supermoist Devil's Food cake mix (the gluten-filled variety) contains 280 calories prepared as directed (1/10th package, 43 grams), plus 14 grams fat, 35 grams carbs and 1 gram of fiber.
 In this case, the mixes are remarkably similar, although the King Arthur gluten-free mix contains a bit more fiber.

 Calories in Gluten-Free Cookies and Mixes

 Like gluten-free bread, store-bought gluten-free cookies tend to contain a few more calories than their gluten-filled counterparts ... but you'll only notice a real difference if you eat the entire bag in one sitting (not recommended regardless of what diet you're following).

 Gluten-free cookie mixes, however, stack up pretty favorably calorie-wise when compared to their gluten-containing counterparts.